 Winter at Billia Croo

-Two waverider buoys are located on site measuring the wave height, period and direction, and a purpose-built weather station provides real-time met data for the site.
-This data is fed into a sophisticated SCADA (Supervisory, Control and Data Acquisition) system, with live data feeds on the marine and met conditions available to view on our website.
+Three waverider buoys are located on site measuring the wave height, period and direction, and a purpose-built weather station provides real-time met data for the site.
+This data is fed into a sophisticated SCADA (Supervisory, Control and Data Acquisition) system, with live data feeds on the wave and met conditions available to view on our website.

 The test site berths are monitored by CCTV situated at our observations point at the Black Craig - a former coastguard lookout station which has been converted to house powerful cameras for monitoring the activity out at sea.
 This is controlled remotely from our data centre and office facilities.